Putin Signs Law Allowing Him To Serve Two More Terms - UrduPoint

 The 68-year-old Russian leader, who has already been in power for more than two decades, signed off on the bill Monday, according to a copy posted on the government's legal information portal.

-The legislation will allow Putin to run in presidential elections again after his current and second consecutive term expires in 2024.
+The legislation will reset presidential term limits, allowing Putin to run in elections again after his current and second consecutive term expires in 2024.

 Putin was first elected president in 2000 and served two consecutive four-year terms.
 His ally Dmitry Medvedev took his place in 2008, which critics saw as a way around Russia's limit on two consecutive terms for presidents.